 Rep. Glenn talks about her HB 5078, which would restore $15 million in funding for K-3 summer school programs for students who are not reading at grade level and could be held back as a result.
 The funding was line-item vetoed from the state’s 2020 Fiscal Year budget by the Governor.

 Rep. Markkanen, a U.S. Army veteran and teacher, talks about the commitment of U.P. schools to honor the service and sacrifice of veterans on Veterans Day.

-Rep. Franz talks about House passage Thursday of his House Resolution 317, which declares September 16 as POW/MIA Recognition Day in Michigan.
+Rep. O’Malley talks about the approval by the House Thursday of his House Resolution 198, which declares November as Adoption Awareness Month in Michigan.

 Rep. Iden speaks at a press conference at the state Capitol Wednesday on new, bi-partisan legislation that allows student athletes to receive compensation from third parties, engage the services of an agent and profit from the use of their likeness.
 Rep. Iden says the plan comes down to fairness for student athletes.